KeepBitcoinFree-org/ZEC-Zepio-ColdStorage/README.md

 # ZEC - Zepio Cold Storage solution
 ### A password protected, AES encrypted, hidden volume, cold storage USB drive

 When I first installed the ZECwallet & then Zepio on my desktop, I was a little unsettled that the wallet was not protected with a password or seed phrase.
 The wallet file, being stored on my local machine, is all anyone needs to access all the ZEC in the wallet.
-I also have a ledger but I'm unable to use shielded addresses or run a full node with it.
+You can also use a ledger but it is unable to use shielded addresses or run a full ZEC node.
 This guide can also be found at: https://github.com/jigsawcrew/ZEC-Zepio-ColdStorage

 This is a method to store your ZEC wallet on a password protected, AES encrypted, hidden volume, cold storage USB.
 This guide will use Mac or Windows & the Zepio wallet (or ZECwallet) which will run a full ZEC node and utilize shielded addresses.